webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 can have many subtleties so [there is an entire article on it](webgpu-resizing-the-canvas.html).
 For now though let's just add some basic support.

-First, we'll add some CSS to make our canvas fill the page
+First, we'll add some CSS to make our canvas fill the page.

 ```html
 <style>